 - January 2018: We can't get enough of Tassie, so we headed back down with four aircrews to brush up on overwater flight regs as we crossed Bass Strait, then flew around the entire coast of Tassie and ambled home via Swan Hill on the Murray.
 We called in on Flinders and Three Hummock Islands just coz we could, and threw in some controlled airspace practice at Launceston and Hobart.

 - April 2018: Catherine and I spent a week based out at the Coonabarabran Aero club in central NSW, teaching local pilots ... from beginners, through to nav training and controlled airspace practice over at Tamworth.
 It works a treat, and fits in easily with everyone's busy timetable around their work or school days!

 - May 2018: We took four aircrews across the country to Perth and back, so we girls could attend the Australian Women Pilots' Association annual conference.

 - June 2018: Rossy and I and a bunch of friends headed up to the NT and Kimberley in three aircraft for three weeks.
 In a word: bucket list.
-Highlights: Bullo River Station, NT and Shandonvale Station, Qld.
+Read more about my new favourite station stays here: Bullo River Station, NT and Shandonvale Station, Qld.

 - July 2018: Oshkosh Air Show, then a week flying float planes and doing bush flying training out of a remote town called Talkeetna, north of Anchorage, Alaska.
 Awesome doesn't even begin to describe that experience.